 - Parent’s choices to make their own arrangements as above may be limited in situations where there are concerns for the child’s welfare and safety.

-- When such concerns arise, early intervention by agencies, and involvement of a child’s extended family and social network in assessments and planning from the beginning, can empower a child and family’s wider support networks to engage and improve the chances of a child being able to remain in the care of their parents.
-Some people advocate the use of family group conferences where there are child protection concerns.
+- When concerns arise around parent’s care of children, Children’s Services may initially seek to assist through Early Help services.
+Good early intervention by agencies, and involvement of a child’s extended family and social network in assessments and planning from the beginning, can empower a child and family’s wider support networks to engage and improve the chances of a child being able to remain in the care of their parents.

 The Skills to FosterTM assessment report is a modular report which enables local authorities to use the same report template for the different assessments that may be required of the same person or family.
 With eight sections from which to select, the report can be updated and added to as information becomes available and as the care planning process progresses.
 Starting with a viability assessment and/or assessment as a temporarily approved foster carer under the care planning regulations, the initial information gathered can be added to if either a fostering or special guardianship assessment (or both) is required.
 Each assessment can be saved once completed, copied and renamed in order to continue with a subsequent assessment.